hayageek/jquery-upload-file/README.md

 ````

 ###onError
-callback back to be invoked when the upload is failed.
+callback  to be invoked when the upload is failed.
 ````javascript
 onError: function(files,status,errMsg)
 {